YouTube

 FINAL THOUGHTS

 Looking at the check points and the presence of the UN it’s clear there are problems.
 But take them away and you would be hard pushed to notice anything untoward.
-It’s great these 2 countries can continue on and allow travel between the 2 unlike Karabakh.
+It’s great these two countries allow travel between them, unlike Karabakh.
 These 2 countries are probably the last in Europe to feel the influence of the western world but will be better for it.

 NEXT UP